 Greenland is the wildest place on earth for char fishing.
 There are thousands of rivers and lakes, full of Arctic Char.
 Because of the enormous territory and relatively few inhabitants, many of these fishing areas are hardly fished at all and some rivers have not seen an angler - ever.

 The fishing is on a voluntary catch and release basis, mostly light tackle fishing.
 The size of the fish is 1-7 lbs + and there is plenty of it.
 The local guides are excellent and know the area extremely well.
 The river mouths are often very productive when the char runs up the rivers.
 The lakes that are connected to the ocean, by clear rivers, provide the best fishing but the fjords are also extremely productive in the early part of the season.
-Char start to gather in the fjords near the river mouths in early July and begin to move into the rivers by mid-month.
+Char start to gather in the fjords near the river mouths in the end of June and begin to move into the rivers in the beginning of July.
 This abundance of Arctic char – and the magnificent nature, truly makes this a fishing paradise!

 In the summer of 2012, Lax-á erected the first proper hunting- and fishing camp on the Southwest Coast of Greenland, the first ever

 permanent hunting-and fishing camp in Greenland.
 A total of twelve sleeping cabins (twin bed) built around a dining lodge with plenty of room for bigger groups.
 The dining lodge is equipped with a kitchen, a gas BBQ and a charcoal BBQ.
 Meals are prepared by the camp chef – most of the menu originates in area (caribou meat, arctic char and fish from the sea).
 The camp has running water, WC, showers, sauna, BBQ and a fully equipped kitchen.
 All this and still a wilderness camp – equates to a really a unique experience!